OutSystems/docs-support/src/enterprise/licensing/manage/free-up-environment.md

 ## Releasing an existing environment

-Access the [Licensing Portal](https://www.outsystems.com/licensing/) and select your infrastructure:
+Access the [Customer Portal](https://www.outsystems.com/licensing/) and select your infrastructure:

 ![](images/free-up-environment-portal.png)